 Developments and trends

-Additionally, there are also efforts underway by the World Benchmarking Alliance to establish a publicly-available global benchmark to measure and compare the performance of leading companies when it comes to the SDGs.
+Additionally, the World Benchmarking Alliance (WBA) has established publicly-available global benchmarks to measure and compare the performance of leading companies when it comes to the SDGs.
 The first set of benchmarks has been published throughout 2019 and more will become available in 2020, including: food and agriculture, climate and energy, digital inclusion, gender equality and empowerment.

 WBA has also revealed the SDG2000, a list of the 2000 most influential companies which collectively make up half of the entire global economy and are responsible for $43trillion in revenue.
 Companies are categorized across seven transformation systems: (1) Circular, (2) Decarbonization and energy, (3) Finance, (4) Digital, (5) Food and agriculture, (6) Social and (7) Urban